Steven-Klavins/off-the-rails/README.md

 **About**

-Off the rails a web app built in the Ruby on Rails frame-work, users can create, update, delete, and comment on articles.
+Off the rails is a web app built in the Ruby on Rails frame-work, users can create, update, delete, and comment on articles.
 This project is an adaptation of the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html) with a few additional modifications.

 The tech stack I used for this project was Ruby, Rails, RSpec and PostgreSQL apposed to SQLite.
-In addition I adding feature testing, like breaks/styling for posts and CSS to make the site a little more welcoming.
+In addition to this I adding feature RSpec/Capybara testing and line breaks/styling for posts and CSS to make the site a little more welcoming.

 ## What you can do